ginjaninja1/MetadataHealthCheck.v2/V2Specification.md

     STOP → needs-review
 ```

-`BucketCeiling` (default: AlbumArtist 3, Artist 4, Composer 6) is a sampling **budget**, not a target — the actual stop can occur anywhere from the first observation up to the ceiling.
+`BucketCeiling` (default: AlbumArtist 3, Artist 4, Composer 6) is a sampling **budget**, not a target — the actual stop can occur anywhere from the first observation up to the ceiling. **Open item, deliberately deferred (confirmed 2026-07-12):** exactly when the engine should give up on finding a better-supported candidate versus asking the Feeder for one more observation is expected to need real tuning once resolution volume exists — no change proposed here beyond what `BucketCeiling` already provides as a first-pass budget.

-**Clarification (confirmed during Phase 2 planning — the pseudocode above reads ambiguously on this point):** the loop above is written per-candidate for readability, but the sampler evaluates every live candidate **jointly, one round at a time** — not one candidate's loop run to completion in isolation before moving to the next.
+**Clarification (confirmed during Phase 2 planning — the pseudocode above reads ambiguously on this point):** the loop above is written per-candidate for readability, but the engine evaluates every live candidate **jointly, one round at a time** — not one candidate's loop run to completion in isolation before moving to the next.
 This is required by §5.7's margin check, which compares the top candidate's cumulative LLR against the runner-up's own cumulative LLR: that comparison is only meaningful if every live candidate has been given the same observations at the same point.
 Concretely: draw one observation, score it against *every* live candidate, check the decision gate (top crosses threshold *and* margin over runner-up, or all candidates at/below reject), and only then draw the next observation if neither condition is met. §18's worked example is written this way for exactly this reason — the same observation is checked against both X and Y before the margin is evaluated.

-#### 5.5.1 Distance-Seeking Sampling Order
+#### 5.5.1 Track Observation Feeder — Distance-Seeking Order

-Within a bucket, rank available tracks before drawing the next observation, in this priority order:
+Within a bucket, rank available tracks before feeding the next observation to the engine, in this priority order:
 1. **Different album** over same album (avoids correlated risk from one mis-tagged release).
 2. **Single-credit tracks** (exactly one `Artist` and one `AlbumArtist`) over multi-credit tracks — an unambiguous credit is more likely to produce a clean, undisambiguated MusicBrainz match on the other side of the lookup, making Tier 1 full-triple corroboration (§6.3) more likely to land per observation.
-This is a sampling-order preference only: a multi-credit track is not discounted or excluded, only drawn later.
+This is an ordering preference only: a multi-credit track is not discounted or excluded, only drawn later.
 3. **Different track title** over repeated/similar titles (avoids weak signal from near-duplicate tracks, e.g. live/remix variants).
+4. **Longer track titles** over shorter ones (added 2026-07-12) — a short, generic title (e.g. "Love") is more likely to produce weak or ambiguous corroboration on the MusicBrainz side than a longer, more distinctive one.
-4. **Shorter albums (< 20 tracks)** preferred over longer ones — large-track-count releases are disproportionately compilations/box sets/deluxe editions, more likely to have incomplete or split MusicBrainz data.
+5. **Shorter albums (< 20 tracks)** preferred over longer ones — large-track-count releases are disproportionately compilations/box sets/deluxe editions, more likely to have incomplete or split MusicBrainz data.

-These rules affect **only sampling order**, never the LLR sum directly — neither album length nor credit count says anything about candidate correctness on its own, only about the likely cleanliness or completeness of the observation.
+These rules affect **only feed order**, never the LLR sum directly — none of album length, credit count, or title length says anything about candidate correctness on its own, only about the likely cleanliness or completeness of the observation.
 Keep this out of the scoring math entirely.

 ### 5.6 Scoring Model